sumotoy/LiquidCrystalNewV2/README.md

 <div>Version <b>beta 0.9</b> </div>.
 Finally a beta stage, but still buggy.
 DO NOT USE UNTIL 1.0 RELEASED (and tested)!!

+First, have to thank a lot <b>William Greiman</b> and specially John Rain http://code.google.com/p/liquidcrystal440/ , they trult help me a lot to discover a lot of unseen things under code.
+I also thanks Tom and Limor and Paul, without their help this will never come to life.

 An optimized version of my old library LiquidCrystalNew.
 Purpose to this library is drive any HD44780 (or compatible) LCD easily but also compatible with the original liquidCrystal library.
 In addition this one let you use large displays and it's the only one that can drive 2 x HD44780 chip displays (normally large 4x40, very